VIP Research Group

 Research Goal

-The research focuses on creating a chatbots that use large language models trained on specific course content to answer student questions.
+The project focuses on chatbots that answer student questions from large language models and retrieval context trained on specific course content.

 Our Team